 Cyber Security Audit

 Have you done enough to protect your organisation from cybercrime?
 There are several tests and scans you can take to assess your level of cybersecurity.
-The Netherlands Chamber of Commerce has written an article on five cyber security tests you can take (in Dutch).
+The Netherlands Chamber of Commerce has written an article on cyber scans.
 There is also the Cyber Security Scan Smart Industry (in Dutch) to help you identify weak spots in your armour.
 The scan was developed by the Ministry of Economic Affairs and Climate Policy, Smart Industry, TNO and the Netherlands Enterprise Agency.